turingschool/backend-curriculum-site/module2/slides/asset_pipeline_plus_heroku/asset_pipeline.md

 # The Asset Pipeline

-* Sprockets gem, enabled by default
 * Asset loading is expensive
 * Faster asset loading = faster performance
+* Sprockets gem, enabled by default
 * Framework to concatenate, minify, and preprocess JS, and CSS files
-* Depends on gems: sass-rails, uglifier, coffee-rails
+* Depends on other gems: sass-rails, uglifier, coffee-rails

 ---